 Contact Our Civil Rights Attorney Today!

-Our attorneys at Hale & Monico in Chicago have been successfully representing individuals in civil rights violation cases for a number of years.
+Our attorneys at Hale & Monico have been successfully representing individuals in civil rights violation cases for a number of years.
 We have vast trial experience and a history of success in the courtroom.
 If any of the aforementioned situations happened to you, you may be entitled to file a claim for compensation.
 Contact us right away to schedule a free consultation with no obligation so we can explain your options under the law.